Monique-nel/BFB321-Group04/README.md

 - **markets → events**:
   Each event is hosted by a specific market (linked through `MarketID` as a foreign key).

-This ensures referential integrity and allows efficient querying of related information — for example, displaying all events hosted at a particular market or showing all vendors under one administrator.
+This ensures referential integrity and enables efficient querying of related information — for example, displaying all events hosted at a particular market or showing all vendors under a single administrator.

 ---